Our Services

 Discuss pros and cons of each approach, and ask about side effects or interactions with existing medications.

-Before your appointment, you can organize your symptoms and better understand your patterns by using a Medically Approved LLM Symptom Checker Chat Bot.
-This free AI-powered tool helps you document your concerns clearly and prepare meaningful questions to discuss with your healthcare provider.
+Before your appointment, you can organize your symptoms and better understand your patterns by using Ubie's free AI-powered symptom checker.
+This helpful tool allows you to document your concerns clearly and prepare meaningful questions to discuss with your healthcare provider.

 Before leaving your appointment, make sure you understand: